GeoSensorWebLab/gsw-chef/asw-etl/README.md

 This cookbook is based on the `blackfoot` node cookbook.
 This node is intended to run on AWS EC2.

+When ran in local development mode, Test Kitchen will also install FROST Server (from the `gsw-frost-server` cookbook) for a temporary database.
+This is only used as a safe non-production database; when deployed to AWS, the ETL should be pointed to a separately-hosted OGC SensorThings API instance.
+For our production usage, we run Amazon API Gateway with EC2 (FROST Server on Docker) and RDS for hosting OGC SensorThings API.

 Arctic Sensor Web is a part of the [Arctic Connect platform][arcticconnect].

 [airflow]: https://airflow.apache.org